A Unified Framework for Online Trip Destination Prediction: Online trip prediction

 \subsection{Online clustering}

-Online variants of different clustering algorithms have already been proposed in the literature, e.g. an incremental variant of DBSCAN is proposed by \cite{ester1998incremental}.
-Inspired by this incremental adaptation of DBSCAN, we propose two different variants of a clustering algorithm to cluster points online.
-The main difference is that instead of storing the core points, these variants store core centroids and keeps track of the number of samples within a specified radius.
-Both variants take the same parameters as the original DBSCAN algorithm, i.e. $m$ and $\epsilon$, representing the minimum number of samples in a cluster and the minimum distance threshold respectively.
+Online variants of different clustering algorithms have already been proposed in the literature, e.g. an incremental variant of DBSCAN is proposed in \cite{ester1998incremental}.
+Inspired by this incremental adaptation of DBSCAN, we propose two different variants of a DBSCAN to cluster the points online.
+The main difference is that instead of storing the core points, these variants store core centroids and keep track of the number of points within a specified radius.
+Both variants take the same parameters as the original DBSCAN algorithm, i.e. $m$ and $\epsilon$, representing the minimum number of points in a cluster and the minimum distance threshold respectively.

 For every new point $x_u^d(i)$ that arrives, the point is clustered and $c_u^d(i)$ is obtained as a result of the clustering.
 In order to determine $c_u^s(i)$, we employ the same approach as in the offline setting.
 That is, in order to assign a label, the closest cluster has to be at least $\delta$ times closer than the second closest one, and otherwise it is considered an outlier.